Symplectic Tiling Billiards, Planar Linkages, and Hyperbolic Geometry: Symplectic Tiling Billiards

 \subsection{Basic Definition}

 For us, a {\it tiling\/} is a subdivision of the plane into convex polygonal regions.
 These polygonal regions are allowed to be unbounded.
-For instance, an acute sector bounded by two rays emanating from the same point would count as a polygonal region for us.
+The simplest unbounded case is that of a {\it sector\/}, namely a region bounded by rays which make an angle of less than $\pi$ with each other.

 Given a tiling $A$, a {\it particle\/} on $A$ is a point contained on the interior of an edge of $A$, together with a choice of a direction pointing into one of the two regions of $A$ adjacent to $e$.
 One could encode the direction by a vector transverse to $e$.